World Heritage

 Palace of the Dukes of Braganza

-Palace Of The Dukes Of Braganza: Best Tips For Visiting In 2024
+Palace Of The Dukes Of Braganza: Best Tips For Visiting This Year

 The Palace of the Dukes of Braganza is a ducal palace situated in the historic center of Guimarães, a few meters from Guimarães Castle.
 Mainly inhabited in the 15th century, this manor house is considered a unique architectural example in the Iberian Peninsula!
 The Palace of the Dukes of Braganza was commissioned by Dom Afonso, around 1420.
 Dom Afonso was the illegitimate son of King João I and accumulated the titles of 8th Count of Barcelos, 2nd Count of Neiva, and 1st Duke of Braganza!

-Palace Of The Dukes Of Braganza: Best Tips For Visiting In 2024 VIEW POST
+Palace Of The Dukes Of Braganza: Best Tips For Visiting This Year VIEW POST

 Machado de Castro National Museum

-Machado De Castro National Museum: Best Tips For Visiting In 2024
+Machado De Castro National Museum: Best Tips For Visiting This Year

 The Machado de Castro National Museum is one of the largest and most important fine arts museums in Portugal.
 Installed in the building of the former Bishop’s Palace of Coimbra, the museum is part of the area listed as World Heritage in 2013!
 The Machado de Castro National Museum’s collection includes notable examples of sculpture, painting, and decorative arts.
 In fact, the museum was named after Joaquim Machado de Castro, one of the most prominent Portuguese sculptors of the 18th century!

-Machado De Castro National Museum: Best Tips For Visiting In 2024 VIEW POST
+Machado De Castro National Museum: Best Tips For Visiting This Year VIEW POST

 Works of Antoni Gaudí